About Snowflake Notebooks

 • Interactively visualize your data using embedded Streamlit visualizations and other libraries like Altair, Matplotlib, or seaborn.

 • Integrate with Git to collaborate with effective version control.
-See Sync Snowflake Notebooks with a Git repository.
+See Sync notebooks with a Git repository.

 • Contextualize results and make notes about different results with Markdown cells and charts.

 • Run your notebook on a schedule to automate pipelines.
-See Schedule your Snowflake Notebook to run.
+See Schedule notebook runs.

 • Make use of the role-based access control and other data governance functionality available in Snowflake to allow other users with the same role to view and collaborate on the notebook.